AMIRSOHAIL1998/favNPM-Backend/README.md

 - ExpressJs
 - pg NPM Package to connect with DB

+### Requirement of the project
+- create Rest API to store Fav NPM Package name and Description, Why this package is fav.
+- Create REST API for performing CRUD Operations Like Add, Update, Delete.
+- Use Sequelize ORM and Validator for Data Validation before sending to sequelize.

 # API Documentation

 For this project you need 3 routes one for updating Fav NPM Packages and for Adding New Package and one for deleting the packages from Fav List.